Skip to Content

 If you only have time to visit one of Camden’s markets, make it Camden Lock Market – one of London’s best-known weekend markets and the very spot where it all kicked off in 1972.

-Independent makers are the big thing here – it’s blissfully free of the tat and generic stuff you’ll find in other markets around town, opting for a diverse range that encompasses handmade jewellery, accessories and cutting-edge fashions instead.
+Independent artisanal makers are the big thing here.
+This market is blissfully free of the tat and generic stuff you’ll find in other markets around town, opting for a diverse range that encompasses handmade jewellery, accessories and cutting-edge fashions instead.

-That’s not where it ends though: you can – not to sound too generous – find pretty much anything in the maze of stalls that pop up throughout the day, whether that’s vintage vinyl records, second-hand books or recycled furniture.
+That’s not where it ends though: you can – not to sound too generous – find pretty much anything in the maze of stalls that pop up throughout the day, whether that’s vintage vinyl records, second-hand books at Boom Cat Books or recycled furniture.

 Kerb Camden